Migration trends (1/)

 Who is granted asylum?

-In 2021 asylum has been granted to 451 persons: 443 were granted the status of refugee and 8 were granted subsidiary protection.
+In 2023 asylum has been granted to 404 persons: 403 were granted the status of refugee and 1 person was granted subsidiary protection.
+The majority people that were granted asylum were citizens of Belarus (76%), Russia (11%), Tajikistan (5%), Afghanistan (2,5%).

 Read more

-The majority people that were granted asylum were citizens of Afghanistan (43 percent), Belarus (28 percent), Syrian Arab Republic (15 percent), Eritrea (6 percent) and Russia (3 percent).
 It is important to emphasize that a decision of granting an asylum can be made in the next year after the application of asylum has been lodged.
-Therefore, in particular cases, the number of lodged applications can be less than the number of asylum granted in the same year.
+Therefore, in particular cases, the number of lodged applications can be less than the number of asylums granted in the same year.

 How many asylum applicants are resettled and relocated to Lithuania?

 In 2015, Lithuania committed to accept 1077 migrants from European Union countries as well as third countries.
-In 2021, 16 persons from Greece, Italy and Malta were relocated to Lithuania.
-In general, 513 migrants have been resettled in Lithuania during five years when the agreement was in force.
+In 2023, 5 asylum seekers from the Italian Republic - 2 Malians, 3 South Sudanese - were resettled in Lithuania.
+In general, 738 migrants have been resettled in Lithuania during eight years when the agreement has been in force.

 Irregular Migration